naluthi/HealthApp-iOS/README.md

 ## Main Chatbot Page

-The chat interface is built for dynamic conversations, enabling users to receive personalized advice, recommendations, and answers to health-related inquiries.
-This page is also includes shortcuts to specialized models in order to prevent use-case confusion, easy UI navigation and proof of concept.
-The chatbots are integrated to handle various topics including the examples below and more.
+The chat interface is built for dynamic conversations, enabling users to receive personalized advice, recommendations, and answers to health-related topics.
+This page also includes shortcuts to specialized models to prevent use-case confusion, easy UI navigation, and proof of concept.
+The chatbots are integrated to handle various topics including but not limited to the ones shown below:

 <p align="left">
   <img src="assets/main-chatbot-ui.png" alt="Main Chatbot UI" width="200" style="margin-right: 10px;"/>